 Pausing a segment will suspend it from the ad group or campaign associated with the list.
 A paused segment will still add users to the segment.

 Apply labels to your segments for organizational purposes.
 Google Ads has its own set of labels, but you can add your own at any time to organize your segments in a way that makes sense to you.

 Reasons to improve your segments

 Your data segments targeting the Google Display Network must have a minimum of 100 active visitors or users within the last 30 days for your ads to show; segments targeting Google search must have a minimum of 1,000 active visitors or users.
-Segment targeting on Gmail ads must have a minimum of 1,000 active users or visitors.
+Segment targeting using Discovery ads must have a minimum of 1,000 active users or visitors.
 Based on the number of visitors able to be reached on each network, the segment sizes may vary.